speaker-photo

 1 Workshop series one

-Partnering for impact: How and why Invictus Education and The Way Youth Zone are bringing education and youth services together
+Partnering for impact: How and why Invictus Education and The Way Youth Zone are collaborating to bring education and youth services together

 Redeveloping a school site is much more than a building project.
 It's a wider opportunity to rethink how the school estate can deliver more value as a community asset.
 This session shares the emerging and innovative thinking between a school trust and a youth centre (part of a national movement) to make the case for the design and build of new schools with purpose-built facilities for the delivery of youth services outside school hours.
 You'll get an insight into the vision that is driving this discussion to improve the life chances of young people, the practicalities of shared facilities design and co-location of services and take away ideas and inspiration for developing civic partnerships.